 Orlistat (Trade name: Xenical) is marketed by Roche in most countries.
 It is used in the treatment of obesity, as a selective inhibitor of gastric and pancreatic lipase [14].
 Mild but unpleasant Gastrointestinal (GI) side effects are commonly reported with orlistat use.
 A recent review [15] including 16 randomized placebo controlled trials of orlistat estimated an increased risk of discontinuations due to AEs of 3% (95% CI 1-4%) with orlistat.
 The most common AEs leading to withdrawal were GI (40%); only eight (50%) trials specified the number of AEs due to GI problems.
 Another study [16] including 29 trials of orlistat indicated an increase in risk for diarrhoea, flatulence, abdominal pain and dyspepsia in orlistat treated patients compared with placebo.
 No SAEs were reported in these reviews.
 There is concern that there may also be an associated increased risk of serious hepatic events as indicated in a case series study using primary care data from the Clinical Practice Research Datalink (CPRD) [17].

-We aim to carry out an exploratory review to compare the quality and completeness of report harms data between CSRs and journal publications using a case study of Roche sponsored orlistat trials to provide a summary of the added value, if any, from CSRs.
+We aim to carry out an exploratory review consisting of two main analyses: (i) to compare the number(s) of reported harms (AEs and SAEs) and (ii) the structured reporting of harms.
+Both analyses will be assessed between CSRs and journal publications using a case study of Roche sponsored orlistat trials to provide a summary of the added value, if any, from CSRs.
 To our knowledge an in-depth exploration including a detailed meta-analysis of this type has not been published in previous CSR related research.

 Methods